Luc-Bertin/PythonBlog/_posts/2020-12-18-hands-on-supervised-learning.md

 - can create **over-complex** **low biased** schemas, but that does **not generalize well** => it tends to captures the **noise** of the data, rather than catching the overall trend.
 - might be unstable to small variations in the data.

+## Some other suited data

+Let's generate some new data and target for this regression problem.

 ```python
 df = pd.DataFrame(dict(